Bienqq/Simple-Express.js-GeoIP-tracker/README.md

 1. Run start script eg. "npm start" it will start server application
 2. On "/index" you have start index page.
 You can generate tracking links and send them to people
-3. When victim clicks tracking link you will his geo ip
+3. When victim clicks tracking link you will see his geo ip
 4. Enjoy !